Occupational Health and Safety Code

 An employer and a blaster must ensure that

-(i) in accordance with manufacturer's specifications, or
+(i) in accordance with the manufacturer’s specifications, or

 (ii) using a tight square knot if there are no manufacturer’s specifications,